joe-irving/defundclimatechaos/index.md

     # Turn off the money pipeline to fossil fuels.
 Now.

-    UK banks, asset managers and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.
+    UK banks, investors and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.

     On October 29th, ahead of UN climate talks, groups around the world and UK are rising up to demand that the UK government and corporations **#DefundClimateChaos**.
   buttons: